-While small producers are exactly that — representing a miniscule proportion of grape sales compared to that of the giant, largely corporate wineries — these brands will continue to play outsized roles in the increased perception of Lodi as a premium winegrowing region.
-As a reminder, many of America's most commercially successful, now-mainstream brands started off as obscure micro-wineries, yet these are the wineries that helped to raise the reputation of regions such as Napa Valley, Santa Barbara, Willamette Valley and even Finger Lakes to prestige levels.
+While small producers are exactly that — representing a minuscule proportion of grape sales compared to that of the giant, largely corporate wineries — these brands will continue to play outsized roles in the increased perception of Lodi as a premium winegrowing region.
+As a reminder, many of America's most commercially successful, now-mainstream brands started off as obscure micro-wineries, yet these are the wineries that helped to raise the reputation of regions such as Napa Valley, Santa Barbara, Willamette Valley, and even Finger Lakes to prestige levels.

-Meanwhile, in 2022, the most market-savvy Lodi-based wineries will continue to forge a path towards premiumization to meet consumers' growing willingness to spend more for higher or induplicable quality.
+Meanwhile, in 2022, the most market-savvy Lodi-based wineries will continue to forge a path towards premiumization to meet consumers' growing willingness to spend more for higher or induplicate quality.
 Besides varietal reds, whites, dry style rosés as well as sparklers, local producers will also continue to focus on their own red wine blends — the finest red wines to come out of Lodi over the past few years have been blends of at least three different grapes — while stepping up their sales and marketing directly to consumers, either online or at the door.

 Nothing, of course, is ever a given when it comes to wine marketing.
-While consumer tastes will undoubtedly metamorphosize at the usual gradual pace, the one thing that has become increasingly clear is that today's wine lovers are sophisticated enough to recognize quality when they taste it, notwithstanding the vagaries of market perception.
+While consumer tastes will undoubtedly metamorphosis at the usual gradual pace, the one thing that has become increasingly clear is that today's wine lovers are sophisticated enough to recognize quality when they taste it, notwithstanding the vagaries of market perception.
 Quality, by today's definition, is now associated with factors such as cachet, originality, authenticity... that is, all the things that wine regions can do to differentiate themselves from other regions.